rtyle/artlight/README.md

 Parameters may be set in order to accurately present time in the given time zone.
 Over-the-air software updates may also be performed.

+## Golden Clock Use

+It's "golden" because the LED layout that produces the spirals is based on the [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio).

+A high quality power supply is required to power both the microcontroller and the LEDs.
+It may be necessary to use separate power supplies for these.
+If so, they must tolerate having their grounds tied together.

 ## Nixie Tube Clock Use

 The bottom dot of the colon pulses at 30 beats per minute (a second on and a second off).